-This is a hands-on course that will take students from the basics of plants and why they are important -- all the way to the production of fruit.
+This is a hands-on course that will introduce students from the basics of plants and why they are important -- all the way to the production of fruit.
 Students will understand composting and why it's an important skill.
-Students will learn about soil composition, plant propagation, the proper care of seedlings, native plants, and how to care for those newly transplanted additions.
-Other topics include gardening basics, soil, maintenance, pest/disease control, and solutions to other problems.
+Students will learn about soil composition, plant propagation, the proper care of seedlings and native plants.
+Other topics include gardening basics, soil, landscaping maintenance, pest/disease control, and solutions to other problems.